react95-io/React95/README.md

 $ npm run storybook
 ```
 ### Submit your project
-Apps buiilt with React95 will be submitted on official React95 [website](https://react95.io) 🤟🏻
+Apps built with React95 will be submitted on official React95 [website](https://react95.io) 🤟🏻

 ### Support / Contributing
 There's a lot to do.
 If you want to help me with the project, feel free to open pull requests and submit issues.
 Let't make UI great again 🔥